“Like all of Mark’s books, this is a great resource.” – Ukulele Player Magazine

 Learn to Play Hawaiian Slack Key Guitar

 Co-written with master musician Keola Beamer, this is the first comprehensive instruction method for this beautiful art form.
 Covers all of the major tunings, including Taro Patch, Double Slack, Mauna Loa, Keola’s C and F Wahine.
 TAB and musical notation.
-Includes CD with tunings, examples and selections from the book.
+Includes access to online audio with tunings, examples and selections from the book.

 Favorite Old Time American Songs for Appalachian Dulcimer